Pine Mountain Settlement School

-Further, community, friends, Board members, and other Pine Mountain School associates, children of former workers at the School, and others came for long stays and multiple stays over the years to join the KEEPERS on their work on the collections.
-For example: Elanor Burkhard Brawner daughter of former workers Fred and Esther Burkhard worked on our garden “collections,” scrapbooks and media collections and brought a large body PMSS ephemera and family documents; Cathy and Carolyn Castle, two Berea graduates, suffered through the frigid temperatures of the library during one busy winter week working to organize the Community School (2 files) files — one of our key collections; Ann’s two daughters, Adrian and Allison came from Arizona and worked with their mother typing hours of data into the system; Helen’s elderly mother Fern Hall Hayes came and offered invaluable historical information as the former secretary to four PMSS directors; Emily Lancaster (Moose), a former intern with Helen in the UNCA Special Collections and Amy V. McIntosh from EKU spent a summer addressing the organization and inventory of the large botanical collection of the self-taught botanist, Ellwood J. Carr donated to PMSS.
+These community, friends, Board members, and other Pine Mountain School associates, children of former workers at the School, and others who came for long stays and multiple stays over the years to join the KEEPERS on their work on the collections, have continued as loyal supporters of the Archive/Collections projects.
+For example: Elanor Burkhard Brawner daughter of former workers Fred and Esther Burkhard worked on our garden “collections,” scrapbooks and media collections and brought a large body PMSS ephemera and family documents to add to our collections; Cathy and Carolyn Castle, two Berea graduates, suffered through the frigid temperatures of the library during one busy winter week working to organize the Community School (2 files) files — one of our key collections; Ann Eberhard’s two daughters, Adrian and Allison came from Arizona and worked with their mother typing hours of data into the system; Helen’s elderly mother Fern Hall Hayes came and offered invaluable historical information as the former secretary to four PMSS directors; Emily Lancaster (Moose), a former intern with Helen Wykle in the UNCA Special Collections and Amy V. McIntosh from EKU spent a summer addressing the organization and inventory of the large botanical collection donated by the self-taught botanist, Ellwood J. Carr.
 Cassie Robinson, Assistant director at PMSS gave of her personal time to address the SIA (Settlement Institutions of Appalachia) files.
-Director Nancy Adams and her husband, activist and former mine safety inspector, Jack Spadaro, spent hours organizing and transcribing letters from early founders.
-During Nancy Adams’ tenure as Executive Director, she and her assistant director, Cassie Robinson, gave of their limited time to address many distressed sections of the archive, particularly the films and videos as well as the SIA (Settlement Institutions of Appalachia) files.
-The more recent and ongoing work of Sarah Broomfield, Berea College, on the weaving collections at PMSS has brought new insight to these extensive weaving and textile collections and places our holdings among the more outstanding records of early weaving craft in the USA.
+Director Nancy Adams and her former husband, activist and former mine safety inspector, Jack Spadaro, spent hours personally organizing and transcribing letters from early founders, and also scanning and identifying photographs.

 KEEPERS: PMSS Staff